OBJECTIVE & PURPOSE

 - ability to undertake a site visit to UNF within the necessary time-frame.

 - External Reviewer Report Visit Guidelines and Report Format

 The external reviewer must be prepared to review the draft report of the Program Review Committee, visit UNF for at least a day, and prepare recommendations as well as suggestions in light of his/her interviews and report review.
 This should be a succinct document of five to ten pages.
 A copy of the outside review should be sent to Academic Affairs within 10 working days of the site visit.

 Review Criteria: The reviewer will seek answers to the following questions which will set a frame of reference for the report:

-a.
-Have the activites of the center been consistent with the stated mission, goals, and objectives of the unviersity center?
+- Have the activities of the center been consistent with the stated mission, goals, and objectives of the university center?

-g.
-Is the evidence for the support and training of graduate students consisetnt with the stated goals of the center or institute?
-Has the center or institute developed and offfered clearly identified transformational learning opportunities for students?
+- Is the evidence for the support and training of graduate students consistent with the stated goals of the center or institute?
+Has the center or institute developed and offered clearly identified transformational learning opportunities for students?

 4. Disbanding a University Center

 A university center shall cease to exist on the date that the President decides that it should disband.
 The Provost will send a notice regarding the President's decision to the director, the AVPR, dean(s) and chair(s).
 All facilities and equipment allocated to the university center will revert back to the units that provided them.
 Facilities and equipment acquired by an inter-college university center will come under the purview of the AVPR, who will distribute them, in consultation with the deans of the participating colleges, for research purposes to other units in the university.